StarsoftAnalysis/HaggisContours/README.md

 The line width used for drawing contours, in millimetres.
 Default `0.5`.
 Examples: `--linewidth 1`, `-l 2.54`

 * `--framewidth | -f <width>`
 The line width used for drawing the frame, in millimetres.
 Default `0.0`, i.e. no frame.
-Examples: `--framewidth 3`, `-f 0.8`
+Examples: `--framewidth 25.4`, `-f 0.8`
 Note that the frame sits outside the SVG image: a wide frame will not obscure any of the image, but may mean that the image size is reduced so that frame and image still fit within the paper size and margin.
-The result will look a bit wrong if the --framewidth is less than the --linewidth.
+The result may look a bit tatty at the edges if the --framewidth is less than the --linewidth and --clip is not used.

 * `--image | -i`
 Use the original image as a background in the SVG image.
 Default false.
 Example: `--image`